IGNF/lidar-prod/docs/source/guides/thresholds_optimization.md

 Those thresholds may depend on both the AI model you use and the rule-based classification you are working with.

-You need a set of LAS with 1) a channel with predicted building probability, 2) a classification with labels that distinguish false positive, false negative, and true positive from a rules-based building classification.
-You may specify those labels voa the
+You need a set of LAS with :
+1) A channel with predicted building probability
+2) A classification with labels that distinguish false positive, false negative, and true positive from a rules-based building classification.

 ```bash
 conda activate lidar_prod